k-stz/config-weaver-operator/notes.md

 - more responsive, this also aligns with KUbernetes' event-triggered architecture

 That being said, most ontrollers also implement periodic resync, to guard against missed edges (e.g. through network partitioning).
 These are rare but important for robustness, and I know many tails were this lead to "magical" self-healing behaviour of the overall state of the cluster.

+So now to the solution, how can we configure the watch mechanism.
+(For reference: https://book.kubebuilder.io/reference/watching-resources/secondary-resources-not-owned ).